-In this document, some terms have a specific meaning beyond the normal English meaning.
-This clause defines those terms.

-The terms "shall" ("required"), "shall not," "should" ("recommended"), "should not" ("not recommended"), "may," "need not" ("not required"), "can" and "cannot" in this document are to be interpreted as described in ISO/IEC Directives, Part 2, Clause 7.
-The terms in parentheses are alternatives for the preceding term, for use in exceptional cases when the preceding term cannot be used for linguistic reasons.
+- In this document, some terms have a specific meaning beyond the normal English meaning.
+This clause defines those terms. - The terms "shall" ("required"), "shall not", "should" ("recommended"), "should not" ("not recommended"), "may", "need not" ("not required"), "can" and "cannot" in this document are to be interpreted as described in ISO/IEC Directives, Part 2, Clause 7.
+The terms in parenthesis are alternatives for the preceding term, for use in exceptional cases when the preceding term cannot be used for linguistic reasons.
 Note that ISO/IEC Directives, Part 2, Clause 7 specifies additional alternatives.
 Occurrences of such additional alternatives shall be interpreted in their normal English meaning.

-The terms "clause," "subclause," "paragraph," and "annex" in this document are to be interpreted as described in ISO/ IEC Directives, Part 2, Clause 6.

-The terms "normative" and "informative" in this document are to be interpreted as described in ISO/IEC Directives, Part 2, Clause 3.
+- The terms "clause", "subclause", "paragraph", and "annex" in this document are to be interpreted as described in ISO/ IEC Directives, Part 2, Clause 6. - The terms "normative" and "informative" in this document are to be interpreted as described in ISO/IEC Directives, Part 2, Clause 3.
 In this document, clauses, subclauses, or annexes labeled "(informative)" do not contain normative content.
-Notes and examples are always informative elements.

-This specification uses these terms:
+Notes and examples are always informative elements. - The terms that DSP0004, DSP0233, DSP0236, DSP0239, DSP0275, and DSP1001 define also apply to this document. - This specification uses these terms: